triadwoozie/SuperPatcherAutomator/README.md

 13. **Rooting Option**:
     - The script prompts the user whether they want to root their device or not.
 If the user opts for rooting, it asks for confirmation that the `super.img` has been patched according to the XDA guide.
 If the patching is confirmed, the script proceeds with flashing.
 Otherwise, it warns the user to follow the guide first.

-14. **Run Batch Script**:
-    - The script then automatically runs `batch.bat`, which handles the final steps of preparing the images and directories for flashing.

-15. **Inform the User About Flashing**:
+14. **Inform the User About Flashing**:
-    - After `batch.bat` completes, the script informs the user that all necessary files are in the `temp-folder`, and they can use Odin3 to flash their device.
+    - The script informs the user that all necessary files are in the `temp-folder`, and they can use Odin3 to flash their device.

-16. **Final Clean-Up**:
-    - If `batch.bat` recreated the `temp-folder`, the script leaves it intact with the flashing files, ensuring the user has what they need to proceed.

-### Python Version
+### Python Version Usage

 1. Make sure Python 3.x is installed.
-2. Place `lz4.exe`, `SuperPatcherGSI.py`, and `batch.bat` in the same directory as the Python script.
+2. Place `lz4.exe`, `SuperPatcherGSI.py`, and any other required files in the same directory as the Python script.
 3. Run the Python script:
    ```bash
    python SuperPatcherAutomator.py
    ```
 4. Follow the prompts to place the extracted AP file into the `temp-folder` and choose whether to root the device.
 5. The script will patch, compress, and move all necessary files automatically.

-### Batch Version

-1. Ensure `lz4.exe`, `SuperPatcherGSI.py`, and `batch.bat` are in the same directory.
-2. Run the batch script (`SuperPatcherAutomator.bat`) as an administrator.
-3. Follow the prompts to patch and compress the system images, and use Odin3 to flash the device.

 ## Sources and Credit